Stamp 4 Ireland

 In rare cases, the Minister for Justice can grant a person Stamp 4 permission to remain on a discretionary and exceptional basis.

-How Much Does It Cost To Obtain a Stamp 4?
+How Much Does It Cost To Obtain a Stamp 4 in Ireland?

 The total cost to obtain a Stamp 4 varies depending on your eligibility.
 For example, if you go through the IIP route, you will pay €1,500 to register for the visa and a fee of €300 per individual IRP card registration (to reflect the stamp).
 However, some people are not required to pay the IRP registration fee, such as those under 18, an Irish citizen’s spouse/civil partner, or an individual granted Subsidiary Protection.